openjs-foundation/cross-project-council/proposals/stage-2/CPC_CHARTER/CPC-CHARTER.md

-* As a constellation member of the OpenJS Foundation, the Node.js project will elect one Board representative from either the Technical Steering Committee (TSC) or Community Committee.
+* As a constellation member of the OpenJS Foundation, the Node.js project will elect one Board representative from either the Technical Steering Committee (TSC) or Community Committee (CommComm).
 The representative will be selected according to a process defined by the TSC and CommComm.

 As described in the [Elections][] section a multiple candidate method